shell845/DataEngineerNanodegree/README.md

 Schedule, automate, and monitor data pipelines using Apache Airflow.
 Run data quality checks, track data lineage, and work with data pipelines in production.

 - Project: DATA PIPELINES WITH AIRFLOW

+### Capstone project
+Combine what you've learned throughout the program to build your own data engineering portfolio project.